christianwach/civicrm-acf-integration/readme.txt

 At present the *CiviCRM ACF Integration* plugin allows you to specify links between:

 * WordPress Custom Post Types and CiviCRM Contact Types.
-(For now, it's recommended to link only Contact Sub-types — e.g. "Student" — instead of the top-level "Individual" Contact Type)
+It's recommended to link only Contact Sub-types — e.g. "Student" — instead of the top-level "Individual" Contact Type.
 * More entity links to follow...

 To do this, in CiviCRM go to *Administer* —> *Customize Data and Screens* —> *Contact Types* and edit a Contact Type.
 You will see a dropdown that allows you to choose a WordPress Post Type to link to the Contact Type you are editing.
 Choose one and save the Contact Type.